-In order to do mental health recovery and WRAP work, it is essential that you understand and support the following values and ethics.
+In order to do mental health recovery and WRAP work, it is essential to understand and support the following values and ethics.
+To offer co-facilitated WRAP® groups based on the evidence-based practice complete the pre-requisite work and the Copeland Center's Seminar II WRAP Co-Facilitator Certification Training.
 If you don’t want to or cannot adhere to these values and ethics, please do not do this work.

 As a WRAP Facilitator you must: